 According to Sams, Xbox appears to have plans for a 'games streaming' service for the less powerful console.
 Instead of discs, players would be able to stream their games directly from Microsoft's servers - similar to how Netflix runs its service.
 The game's model has been attempted before with the failed OnLive PC service from 2015.
 Whether or not that would be a success on console remains to be seen.

-This streaming service has been codenamed 'Project xCloud' and it is likely to make its way onto Xbox One consoles before the next-gen. The service is set to be shown off at the Games Developer Conference (GDC) in March, showing off how digital Xbox One games would work on it before public trials begin sometime in 2019.
+This streaming service has been codenamed 'Project xCloud' and it is likely to make its way onto Xbox One consoles before the next-gen. The service was showcased at the Games Developer Conference (GDC) back in March, showing off how digital Xbox One games would work on it before public trials begin sometime in 2019.

 Again, there is no official word on the release of the next Xbox.
 The best lead we have is that Brad Sams also reported that a new console will have a release date in 2020.
 However, a new tease from the Xbox Wire website states that the Xbox team is "focused on implementing new Microsoft technologies" and "delivering content for new platforms."

 Head of Xbox, Phil Spencer, stated during E3 2018 that his team were “deep into developing the next generation of Xbox consoles” so a new console or two can’t be all that far away.
 However, new a report from French website JeuxVideo states that they believe at least one of the two new consoles will be presented at E3 2019.